Nintendo’s very first museum offers a nostalgic trip back in video game time | KRDO

 While museum visitors won’t be able to jump up and punch “question blocks” like Mario –they can already do that at the Super Nintendo World theme park in nearby Osaka anyway – they will have access to a wealth of info that offers insights into the mind of Nintendo mastermind Shigeru Miyamoto, also known as the father of Super Mario.

-The mammoth video game company was first founded under the name Hanafuda (which means Flower Cards), a Japanese playing cards manufacturer, in 1889.
-A museum section called “Craft and Play” is dedicated to these humble beginnings and features a Hanafuda room where visitors learn to play the traditional card game with the help of technology and can join a workshop to create their own flower cards.
+The mammoth video game company was first founded in 1889 as a playing cards manufacturer that produced hanafuda, which means “flower cards” in English.
+A museum section called “Craft and Play” is dedicated to these humble beginnings and features a hanafuda room where visitors learn to play the traditional card game with the help of technology and can join a workshop to create their own flower cards.

 But the main attraction of the museum is its “Discover” area, a massive hall featuring displays of almost every product ever released by the company, including rare limited-edition devices and prototypes that didn’t pan out.